 (Santa Cruz, Bolivia)

-Buñuelos are a soft doughy sweetbread that is deep fried, in the same way doughnuts are made, with a similar flavor but a slightly more chewy texture, traditionally served drizzled with a syrup or honey.
+Buñuelos are a soft doughy sweetbread that is deep fried, much in the same way doughnuts are made, with a similar flavor but a slightly more chewy texture, traditionally served drizzled with a syrup or honey.
 The buñuelos are often puffy with a crispy crust and air pockets on the inside.

 1 cup warm water

 1/2 teaspoon salt

 In a bowl, dissolve the sugar in water, add the fresh yeast, let it stand for about 7 minutes, then add the salt, anise, eggs and flour, mixing it slowly with your hand until you obtain a watery dough.
 Let the dough stand and rise twice before you start frying in hot butter or oil.Christmas Home Page | Bolivian Desserts

 To fry, first spread oil over your hands, take a handful of dough with the fingertips and stretch it into a 4-inch round; rotating the dough occasionally to form a circle.
 When about to fry, poke a hole in the middle, and put in the frying pan with a stick or the back of a wooden spoon through the hole.
 Let it acquire a golden brown color on both sides before retiring and leave in a colander to drain away excess oil; then put all in a bowl to serve.